AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 docker-compose up -d
 ```

-This command brings all three containers up, for which it requires the file `docker-compose.ymlt`to be available in the current directory.
+This command brings all three containers up, for which it requires the file `docker-compose.yml`to be available in the current directory.

 I checked whether the containers are running by means of the `docker ps` command.